Roland Charles Wagner: Rêves de Gloire

 Rêves de Gloire (Dreams of Glory) is an alternate history of Algeria with several divergence points.
 One of them is the assassination of Charles de Gaulle before the Évian Accords.

 Other works

-Roland C. Wagner had written under multiple pseudonyms, including Richard Wolfram and Red Deff.
+Roland C. Wagner wrote under multiple pseudonyms, including Richard Wolfram and Red Deff.

 La Saison de la sorcière ("Season of the Witch", 2003) takes place in France with extremely high-level police security, which is invaded by the United States.
 The novel received the Bob Morane Prize and the Prix Rosny-Aîné in 2004.
 Le Temps du voyage ("Trip Time", 2005) is a space opera in the mood of Jack Vance.

-He had also written an alternate history biography of H. P. Lovecraft under the title HPL (1890–1991) which has been translated in English, and several pastiches of famous science fiction authors.
+He also wrote an alternate history biography of H. P. Lovecraft under the title HPL (1890–1991) which has been translated in English, and several pastiches of famous science fiction authors.
 For example, his Three Laws of Robotic Sexuality parodies Isaac Asimov's robot stories.

 Other activities

 Music

-He also wrote lyrics for rock bands, and is a member of the acid punk group Brain Damage, active since 1977.
+He also wrote lyrics for rock bands, and was a member of the acid punk group Brain Damage, beginning in 1977.